nikhilRP/nikhilrp/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working as Head of Data Science & Engineering @ PACCAR
+- 🔭 I’m currently working as Head of Data Science & Engineering @ DAF Trucks NV (PACCAR EU)
-- 🌱 I’m currently learning on
+- 🌱 I’m currently learning on how to build strategy which spans over a decade.
-- 👯 I’m looking to collaborate on
-- 🤔 I’m looking for help with
 - 💬 Ask me about lot of things including some topics below -- Building a data team
 -- Data Science